aim42/aim42.org-site/_pages/faq.md

 aim42 is a team effort - we are actively looking for [contributions](/contribute).

 ## Where's the code?
-Our method-guide is written in AsciiDoc (a plain-text format, ideal for team-collaboration).
+Our reference manual is written in AsciiDoc (a plain-text format, ideal for team-collaboration).
 A (gradle-based) build-process generates a static html site (aim42.github.io) from it.

 All the code is located in our [Github repository](https://github.com/aim42/aim42).